 Secure your accounts with strong passwords.
 This goal is easier to meet when you use techniques like passphrases and services like Cornell's LastPass secure password management.
 Never share any of your usernames or passwords with anyone.
 When available, turn on or expand the use of multi-factor authentication like Two-Step Login for an added layer of security beyond the password.

-Week One: Secure Your Home
+Week Two: Secure Your Home